sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 </div>
 </div>

-Use the natural plural/singular form.
-If a product or feature name is a plural noun, treat it as a plural noun.
+If a product name is a plural noun, treat it as a singular noun.
+If a feature is a plural noun, treat it as a plural noun.
+When referencing products generically or in context of taking an action, use the natural plural/singular form

 <div class="usage">
 <div class="item yes">

 ##### Yes

-- Batch Changes are available.
+- Batch Changes is available.
+- Code Insights is now available.

 </div>
 <div class="item no">

 ##### No

-- Batch Changes is available.
+- Batch Changes are available.

 </div>
 </div>